Lack of null-controllability for the fractional heat equation and related equations: Introduction

-For the heat equation, Lebeau and Robbiano~\cite{lebeau_controle_1995, le_rousseau_carleman_2012} used a \emph{spectral inequality} to prove the null-controllability, which is the following: let $M$ a compact riemannian manifold with boundary, let $\omega$ be an open subset of $M$, and let $(\phi_i)_{i\in \set N}$ an orthonormal basis of eigenfunctions of $-\Delta$ with associated eigenvalues $(\lambda_i)_{i\in \set N}$, then there exists $C>0$ and $K>0$ such that for every sequence of complex numbers $(a_i)_{i\in \set N}$ and every $\mu >0$
+To prove the null-controllability of the heat equation in any dimension, Fursikov and Immananuvilov~\cite{fursikov_1996} use \emph{parabolic Carleman inequalities}, which are weighted energy estimates, to prove (more or less) directly the observability inequality that is equivalent to the null-controllability (see for instance~\cite[Th.~2.44 or Th.~2.66]{coron_2007} for the equivalence between null-controllability and observability).

-The key point to deduce the null-controllability of the heat equation from this spectral inequality is that if one takes an initial condition of the form $f_0 = \sum_{\lambda_i\geq \mu} a_i \phi_i$ with no component along frequencies less than $\mu$, the solution of the heat equation decays like $e^{-T\mu}|f_0|_{L^2(M)}$, and the exponent in $\mu$ in this decay (i.e. $1$) is larger than the one appearing in the spectral inequality (i.e. $1/2$).
+Independently, Lebeau and Robbiano~\cite{lebeau_1995, lerousseau_2012} developped another strategy to prove the null-controllability of the heat equation.
+This strategy yields more insight for our purpose, so let us give more details.

-Let us discuss this kind of phenomenon in a general setting, in the spirit of Miller~\cite{miller_controllability_2006}: let $A$ be a self-adjoint positive operator on a Hilbert space $\mathcal H$, and $B:X\to \mathcal H$ a bounded control operator.\puncfootnote{In our case, $B$ is the multiplication by $\mathds 1_ \omega$.
-We could allow $B$ to be unbounded by invoking the notion of \emph{admissible control operator}.
-We refer to Coron's book~\cite[][Section 2.3]{coron_control_2007} for the terminology of general abstract control systems.} We say the low modes are observable with a spectral exponent $\gamma$ if for all $v \in \mathcal H$ and $\mu >0$, we have
+By means of \emph{elliptic Carleman inequalities}, Lebeau and Robbiano proved a \emph{spectral inequality}, which is the following: let $M$ be a connected compact riemannian manifold with boundary, let $\omega$ be an open subset of $M$, and let $(\phi_i)_{i\in \set N}$ be an orthonormal basis of eigenfunctions of $-\Delta$ with associated eigenvalues $(\lambda_i)_{i\in \set N}$, then there exists $C>0$ and $K>0$ such that for every sequence of complex numbers $(a_i)_{i\in \set N}$ and every $\mu >0$

-For instance, according to the previous discussion, the low modes of the heat equation are observable with a spectral exponent $1/2$, and it can be proved that $1/2$ is actually the best possible spectral exponent if $\omega$ is a strict open subset of $M$~\cite[][Proposition 5.5]{le_rousseau_carleman_2012}.
-Also, the low modes of the fractional heat equation $(\partial_t + (-\Delta)^{\alpha/2})g = 0$ are observable with a spectral exponent $1/\alpha$.
-Since the Lebeau-Robbiano method allows the construction of a control if the spectral exponent is less than one, the fractional heat equation is null controllable for $\alpha>1$, as already mentioned by Micu and Zuazua~\cite{micu_controllability_2006} and Miller~\cite{miller_controllability_2006}.
+The key point to deduce the null-controllability of the heat equation from this spectral inequality is that if one takes an initial condition of the form $f_0 = \sum_{\lambda_i\geq \mu} a_i \phi_i$ with no component along frequencies less than $\mu$, the solution of the heat equation decays like $e^{-T\mu}|f_0|_{L^2(M)}$, and the exponent in $\mu$ in this decay (i.e.\ $1$) is larger than the one appearing in the spectral inequality (i.e.\ $1/2$).\footnote{The exponent $\frac12$ of $\mu$ in the spectral inequality is optimal if $\omega$ is a strict open subset of $M$~\cite[Proposition 5.5]{lerousseau_2012}.}